Micah-Shallom/Telex-Integration-Docs/docs/custom-integrations/creating_integration.md

 }
 ````

+It is important to note that setting the default field in settings has to be a value in the options array.
+The settings field is used to configure the integration settings on the Telex dashboard.
+The target URL is the endpoint where Telex sends data to your integration.

-Send this JSON object to the Telex server for processing.
+Sending the data as a JSON object to the Telex server for processing.
 Once the integration is created, activate it by following the guide on [Activate Custom Integrations](/docs/Getting%20-%20Started/activate_custom.md).
 After activation, the integration can send and receive messages via its specified target URL and settings.

 ---